joshuaiz/hexy/README.md

 And what's great is that on **hexy** you can interact with *any* color whether it's named or not: add to favorites, see color properties, etc.

+Hover over any color **swatch** to get a flyout actions menu where you can save any color as a favorite, copy the hex code or see a color detail page.

+**Favorites** are your current favorite colors which you can save or export as a **palette**.
+The Favorites sidebar has its own flyout actions menu for exporting and saving while palettes have additional actions for exporting and sharing.

 ## Using Hexy
 The best way to get the most out of Hexy is to use the search/filter tool.
 If you're looking for a nice shade of green, by all means type in "green" — you will get a lot of greens to choose from.